 Yes, It’s Possible To Have an Accidental Orgasm—Here’s How It *Usually* Happens

-Given how much emphasis is placed on exactly how to orgasm and how difficult it can be for certain people with vulvas to climax, particularly during penetrative sex (orgasm gap, anyone?), it might seem improbable that an orgasm could happen by... accident.
-But, believe it or not, it's true: (Some) people with vulvas experience unexpected or accidental orgasms, thanks to the presence of sensitive nerve endings in less-expected places and the kind of mental arousal that can happen with or without genital touch.
+Given how much emphasis is placed on exactly how to have full-body orgasm, how to orgasm faster, and how hard it can be for certain people to climax, particularly during penetrative sex (orgasm gasp, anyone?), it might seem improbable that an orgasm could happen by accident.
+But, believe it or not, some people can experience an unexpected or accidental orgasm, thanks to certain types of mental arousal that can happen with or without genital touch and the presence of sensitive nerve endings in less-expected places (and we’re not talking about a prostate orgasm, mind you).

 1. Stimulation of non-genital erogenous zones

-Erogenous zones extend far beyond the genitals, including body parts like the ears and the midsection.
-And stimulation of any of these areas, whether’s that in an explicitly sexual way or not, could spark an orgasm outside of sex.
+Erogenous zones extend far beyond the genitals, including body parts like the ears and the midsection—and stimulation of any of these areas, whether in an explicitly sexual way or not, could bring about surprising sexual sensations and spark an orgasm outside of sex.

 While some folks report orgasms from having the small of their backs tickled, licked, or massaged, others note the same from stimulation of their belly buttons, says Dr. O’Reilly.
 “The positioning of the navel in proximity to the pubic mound coupled with the density of nerve endings in the region makes this sensitive indentation a common erogenous zone," she says.
 "Some people say they experience sensations in their clitoris through the belly button, which might be attributable to a nerve pathway that connects it to the spine through the pelvic region."